Skip to content

 gbcms dna

-Count alleles at variant positions across one or more DNA/cfDNA BAM files.
+Count alleles at variant positions across one or more DNA/cfDNA BAM/CRAM files.

 Synopsis